andrew-le/TA-Wiki/Home.md

 ## Supported Environments

-D3 supports “modern” browsers, which generally means everything _except_ IE8 and older versions.
-D3 is tested against Firefox, Chrome, Safari, Opera, IE9+, Android and iOS.
-Parts of D3 may work in older browsers, as the core D3 library has minimal requirements: JavaScript and the [W3C DOM](http://www.w3.org/DOM/) API.
-D3 uses the [Selectors API](http://www.w3.org/TR/selectors-api/) Level 1, but you can preload [Sizzle](http://sizzlejs.com/) for compatibility.
-You'll need a modern browser to use [SVG](http://www.w3.org/TR/SVG/) and [CSS3 Transitions](http://www.w3.org/TR/css3-transitions/).
-D3 is not a compatibility layer, so if your browser doesn't support standards, you're out of luck.
+D3 5+ supports recent browsers, such as Chrome, Edge, Firefox and Safari.
+D3 4 and below also supports IE 9+.
+Parts of D3 may work in older browsers, as many D3 modules have minimal requirements.
+For example, [d3-selection](https://github.com/d3/d3-selection) uses the [Selectors API](http://www.w3.org/TR/selectors-api/) Level 1, but you can preload [Sizzle](http://sizzlejs.com/) for compatibility.
+You’ll need a modern browser to use [SVG](http://www.w3.org/TR/SVG/) and [CSS3 Transitions](http://www.w3.org/TR/css3-transitions/).
+D3 is not a compatibility layer, so if your browser doesn’t support standards, you’re out of luck.
 Sorry!

 D3 also runs on [Node](http://nodejs.org/) and [web workers](http://www.whatwg.org/specs/web-apps/current-work/multipage/workers.html).
 To use the DOM in Node, you must provide your own DOM implementation; [JSDOM](https://github.com/tmpvar/jsdom) is recommended.
 To avoid defining a global `document`, pass a DOM element to d3.select or a NodeList to d3.selectAll, like so: